maoyuans/maoyuans.github.io/misc/quotes.md

 ---

 > Physical media is almost a Fahrenheit 451 (where people memorized entire books and thus became the book they loved) level of responsibility.
-If you own a great 4K HD, Blu-ray, DVD etc etc of a film or films you love... you are the custodian of those films for generations to come.
+If you own a great 4K HD, Blu-ray, DVD etc of a film or films you love... you are the custodian of those films for generations to come.

 -- **Guillermo del Toro**, on content streaming services.